-How long before I can go back to work after my operation?
+How long before I can go back to work after my weight loss operation?

 The length of time that a patient needs off work is determined a little bit by themselves and by the type of surgery.
 Normally after a band you would expect to be able to return to work in a week or two, but after a laparoscopic bypass or sleeve you are likely to be off for two or three weeks.

-I have heard that your hair can fall out after surgery, is this true?
+I have heard that your hair can fall out after weight loss surgery, is this true?

 Yes, this is a possibility but it will grow back.
 Bariatric surgery leads to a state of malnutrition in the body and therefore any energy supplies are directed towards maintaining organ function.
 Hair growth is therefore temporarily affected but the body gradually adapts to a lower energy intake.